meatball133/crystal/exercises/concept/language-list/.docs/introduction.md

 ## Modifying values in an array

-When wanting to modify an element of a specific index from an array, you can use the [`[]=` (index assign) operator][index-assign] which takes the index of the element to modify and the new value as arguments.
+When you want to modify an element of a specific index from an array, you can use the [`[]=` (index assign) operator][index-assign] which takes the index of the element to modify and the new value as arguments.

 ```crystal
 numbers = [1, 2, 3]